 With EOS Utility (provided software, p.106) installed in your computer, you can connect the camera to the computer and shoot remotely while viewing the computer screen.
-For details, refer to the Software Instruction Manual (p.108) on the CD-ROM.
+For details, refer to the EOS Utility Instruction Manual (p.108).

-⚠ Shooting with the LCD Monitor
+Shooting with the LCD Monitor

 - Press the < > button. - The Live View image will appear on the LCD monitor.
-In the <(五+) > mode, the scene icon for the scene detected by the camera is displayed on the upper left. - By default, Continuous AF will take effect - The Live View image will closely reflect the brightness level of the actual image you capture.
+In the < (♣ > mode, the scene icon for the scene detected by the camera is displayed on the upper left. - By default, Continuous AF will take effect. - The Live View image will closely reflect the brightness level of the actual image you capture.